 Refer to Nissha Sustainability Report 2025 (13.
 Human Rights) for details on our revised Human Rights Policy

-Human Rights Due Diligence: Confirming Improvements to Items Identified during On-site Supplier Audits conducting on-site audits of some of our suppliers.
+Human Rights Due Diligence: Confirming Improvements to Items Identified during On-site Supplier Audits

 We have established KPIs and action items regarding the most serious human rights violations, which are those concerning child and forced labor.